prograhamer/prograhamer.github.io/content/2024-09-14-htb-ptrace-nopeeking.md

 This structure makes these procedures more challenging to disassemble, given the disassembler (quite reasonably) assumes that the data immediately following the `ud2` instruction will be more instructions, but it is actually some arbitrary data.

-The disassembly in the free version of IDA looks sensible from the entry point until the first `ud2` instruction is encountered.
+The disassembly in the free version of IDA[^ida] looks sensible from the entry point until the first `ud2` instruction is encountered.
 At best, the IDA output yields isolated blocks where it's hard to see where the execution will resume after the tracer makes the `ptrace` call to continue the tracee.
 At worst, since the tag is being interpreted as part of the instructions, it can be interpreted as part of an instruction  whose length isn't 2 bytes, leading to the disassembly of subsequent instructions being incorrect!

 For example, consider the instructions following the `ud2` instruction at address `0x1296` in the following disassembly from `objdump`:
 ```